1. View from Cave Hill

 It may be an obvious choice, but the majestic Titanic Belfast building that presides over the River Lagan is one of the most Instagrammed buildings in Ireland.
 Its metallic, angular exterior, sweeping slipways and reflective pools of water surrounding the structure provide many a Kodak opportunity.
 By night, the building and slipways are flooded with light to create an exquisite evening shot across the Titanic Quarter.
 Better still enjoy Afternoon Tea inside Titanic Belfast, and get a photograph on the replica Grand Staircase for a great movie moment.

-3. Yellow Umbrellas on Commercial Court
+3. Neon Umbrellas on Commercial Court

 4. Harland and Wolff Cranes